 How do you file your tax return in Switzerland?

-The tax year in Switzerland runs in tandem with the calendar year, from 1 January to 31 December.
+The tax year in Switzerland runs alongside the calendar year, from 1 January to 31 December.

 Which forms do I need to fill out?